rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 There is a similar mapping of DWR stations to British Rainfall stations for the early DWR period 1861-1875 [here](MappingEarlyStationsToRR.md).

-## DWR Stations with an exact matches to British Rainfall stations
+## DWR Stations with an exact match to British Rainfall stations

 The table below lists DWR stations which all match very well to a British Rainfall station, with most months having an exact match, producing a Comparison Spreadsheet similar to this :